Latest updates

 Additional investigations

-Defence conducted a Mass Flux Assessment that tracks how and where PFAS is moving from the source areas and how much PFAS is leaving the base.
-This study helps determine the best remediation actions to reduce the amount of PFAS moving off RAAF Base Richmond.
+Defence conducted a PFAS movement assessment that tracks how and where PFAS are moving from the source areas and how many PFAS are leaving the base.
+This study helps determine the best remediation actions to reduce the amount of PFAS leaving RAAF Base Richmond.

-The investigations found that PFAS mainly moves off base through surface water drains to the east of the base.
-Surface water that runs through the top layer of soil was identified as one of the greatest ongoing sources of PFAS contamination.
+The assessment found that PFAS mainly moves off base through surface water drains to the east of the base.
+Surface water that runs through the top layer of soil was identified as a key transport pathway.

 Remediation and management